MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveaffinity.md

 A pointer to a location into which the routine writes the number of active processors that are represented in the node affinity mask that is pointed to by <i>Affinity</i>.
 You can set this parameter to <b>NULL</b> if you do not need this information.

 > [!NOTE]
-> Starting in Windows Insider Preview, count returned is for the node's primary group.
+> Starting in Windows Server 2022, count returned is for the node's primary group.
+See more info about primary groups above.
 >

 ## -remarks